vchong/staking-sdk-cli/README.md

 5. Choose between [cli](#cli-workflow) or [tui](#tui-workflow) mode and execute the `add-validator` workflow as described below.
 6. Follow the debug and troubleshooting steps below in case of unexpected behaviour or general issues.

 ### Extract Private keys
+  >
   > ⚠️ Due to changes in keystore versions over upgrades make sure you follow the method below to get your private keys!

 - Extract your keystores using the `monad-keystore` binary (v0.11.2) and use the keystore files at `/home/monad/monad-bft/config/id-{bls,secp}` for the commands.

    ```sh
   source /home/monad/.env
   monad-keystore recover --keystore-path /home/monad/monad-bft/config/id-secp --password "$KEYSTORE_PASSWORD" --key-type secp
   ```

   ```sh
   source /home/monad/.env
   monad-keystore recover --keystore-path /home/monad/monad-bft/config/id-bls --password "$KEYSTORE_PASSWORD" --key-type bls
   ```

-  ### CLI workflow:
+### CLI workflow

 - Use the command below and **fill in the values carefully** before executing the command, if the keys are wrong the funds will be deducted!

 ```sh
 python main.py add-validator \
 --secp-privkey "{{ SECP privkey from id-secp }}" \